-The coefficient of friction factor depending upon the supporting interface (i.e, the junction between Top of Steel and Bottom of Pipe or Bottom of Shoe/Cradle) shall be applied at all vertical restraints (+Y or Y supports) locations as mentioned below.
+The coefficient of friction factor depending upon the supporting interface (i.e, the junction between the Top of the Steel and the Bottom of the Pipe or Bottom of the Shoe/Cradle) shall be applied at all vertical restraints (+Y or Y supports) locations as mentioned below.
 But if ITB for any project provides separate data then those data shall be considered.

 - Carbon Steel to Carbon Steel: 0.3

 - Polished Stainless Steel to Polished Stainless Steel/Graphite: 0.15